Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-where the particle is located beyond the Fermi surface with momentum $p_1 > p'_F$, and $p'_F$ is the Fermi momentum determined from the nucleon number conservation condition:
+where the particle is located beyond the Fermi surface with momentum $p_1 > p'_\text{F}$, and $p'_\text{F}$ is the Fermi momentum determined from the nucleon number conservation condition

-Note that the Fermi momentum $p'_F$ is denoted with a prime to emphasize that it differs from the value $p_F$ in the previous case of a step-like distribution in infinite nuclear matter (\ref{fin0}).
-Dividing both sides of equation~(\ref{pf}) by the nuclear volume, we obtain:
+Note that the Fermi momentum $p'_\text{F}$ is marked with a prime to emphasize its difference from $p_\text{F}$ used in the previous case of a steplike distribution in infinite nuclear matter [Eq.~(\ref{fin0})].
+Dividing both sides of Eq.~(\ref{pf}) by the nuclear volume, one finds

 where the right-hand side includes a term inversely proportional to the volume.
-Hence, the Fermi momentum $p'_F$ becomes dependent on the system size.
+Hence, the Fermi momentum $p'_\text{F}$ becomes dependent on the system size.

-The width of the interval in momentum space corresponding to the excited particle, $\Delta p = p_2 - p_1$, is defined by the following condition:
+The width of the interval in momentum space corresponding to the excited particle, $\Delta p = p_2 - p_1$, is defined by the following condition